RTFH Board of Directors Members

 Since 2005, Ray Ellis has focused his energies on community and public service.
-Ray currently serves on several Boards in San Diego, CA. These include: The Parker Foundation and Regional Task Force on Homelessness.
+Ray currently serves as Board Chair of The Parker Foundation and Regional Task Force on Homelessness.
 He is also a member of Funders Together to End Homelessness.
 Ray has also served on the boards of: Neighborhood House Association, Del Mar Mesa Community Planning Group, San Diego City Employees Retirement System, Voices for Children and others.
 In addition to these volunteer activities, Ray is the Principal of Ellis & Associates, LLC, an investment firm.
 Ray also manages the activities of the Ellis Family Foundation, which is a private foundation funding other non-profit organizations.
-Prior to his current activities, Ray was the President of the Marketing Services Division of Protocol Communications, Inc. As part of the executive management team of Protocol, Ray was responsible for all activities within his Division and participated in key strategic, integration, financial and management decisions for this privately held $260 Million marketing services enterprise.
-Prior to joining Protocol through an acquisition of Ray’s firm in June 2001, he was the Founder and Chief Executive Officer of MC Direct.
+Prior to his current activities, Ray was the President of the Marketing Services Division of Protocol Communications, Inc. Prior to joining Protocol through an acquisition of Ray’s firm in June 2001, he was the Founder and Chief Executive Officer of MC Direct.
 Ray has extensive experience in a wide range of direct response programs, with an emphasis on direct mail and digital programs.

 CoC BOARD CHAIR